Quoteme/screenrotate/readme.md

 This program was originally written for the Lenovo flex 5.
 But if your laptop has `iio-sensor-proxy` installed and supports it, automatic rotation should work on any laptop.
+Since version 1.7 I use an ASUS ROG Flow.
+Therefor new features and patches will be available first on the asus_rog_flow branch.

 ## Requirements